Making a Tier 4 Visa Application Inside the UK

-You need to show evidence that this money has been in your or your parent's account for a consecutive 28 day period before you submit your application and your evidence needs to be less than 31 days old at the time of application.
+You need to show evidence that this money has been in your or your parents' account for a consecutive 28 day period before you submit your application and your evidence needs to be less than 31 days old at the time of application.
 You will also need to sign a declaration stating that the funds are genuinely available for the purpose of funding your study and upkeep in the UK.
 The Home Office reserve the right to check that these funds continue to be available to you, if they have concerns regarding your ability to support yourself.

 Official financial sponsorship or government sponsorship

 Financial sponsorship is where you are given money to cover some or all of your course fees and/or living costs.
-The most common financial sponsors are your home government, a international organisation or your Tier 4 sponsor.
+The most common financial sponsors are your home government, an international organisation or your Tier 4 sponsor.
 Please see paragraphs 184-186 of the Tier 4 policy guidance for a full definition.
 If the University of Sussex is your financial sponsor (as you have been awarded a scholarship or a fee waiver), Sussex will need to include details of this on your CAS.
 Please carefully check your CAS statement to make sure this information has been included, and if in doubt, contact the office that issued the CAS.
 Please note that if you have been sponsored in the last twelve months you will need to provide a letter from your sponsor confirming unconditional consent to your visa extension.

 Money already paid to your Tier 4 sponsor (University of Sussex)

 You may wish to pay some or all of your fees and university accommodation in advance, which reduces the total amount you need to show as part of your visa application.
 Details of these payments (if made) should be included on your CAS statement.
 If they are not, you will need to download a new CAS statement from your online application account, or request one from the relevant office if you did not apply online.
-Please note, a maximum of £1,000 paid to the University for accommodation can be deducted from the amount of maintenance required.
+Please note, a maximum of £1,000* (£1020 from 1st July 2014) paid to the University for accommodation can be deducted from the amount of maintenance required.

 Acceptable evidence of maintenance includes: personal bank or building society statements; building society passbook; letter from a bank; letter from a regulated financial institution confirming funds or loan will be released to you when you get your visa; letter of official financial or government sponsorship.
 You can find full details of these requirements in paragraphs 187-204 of the Tier 4 policy guidance.
 Please read these requirements very carefully as incorrect financial documentation is the most common reason for visa refusal.
 Note the additional documentation that is required if using money held by your parents.
-If you are considering using a Chinese Certificate of Deposit as proof of your funds the UKBA give additional guidance on this in page 93-94 of the modernised guidance.
+If you are considering using a Chinese Certificate of Deposit as proof of your funds the UKVI give additional guidance on this in page 97-98 of the modernised guidance.

 documents used by your Tier 4 sponsor when they accepted you onto the course.
 You will need to show your original qualification certificates or any other education documents you used to obtain your offer of a place at Sussex.
 When we produce your CAS we will include the list of qualifications used for admission, which you will need to show when applying for your visa.
 If you are continuing on a course of study you may have been 'assessed on progress', and it will not be necessary for your to include these certificates.

 translations - if a document is not in English it must be accompanied by a fully certified translation.
-Please see paragraph 13 of the tier 4 policy guidance for full details of what the translation must include.
+Please see paragraph 13 of the Tier 4 policy guidance for full details of what the translation must include.

 your biometric details.
 As part of your application, you will need to enrol your fingerprints and facial image (known as 'biometric information') at a specified Post Office.
 The Home Office will write to you with details on how to do this.
 If you are using the premium service and applying in-person, then you will enrol your biometrics on the day of your application.

 non-EEA students who intend to study in certain science or technology-based subjects are required to obtain a clearance certificate through ATAS before they can apply for a visa or a visa extension.
-If this applies to you details about this UK Government scheme will be sent with your offer letter, or with your CAS.
-In order to obtain the certificate, you will need to complete a online application form prior to submitting a visa application (at no charge).
+If this applies to you, details about this UK Government scheme will be sent with your offer letter, or with your CAS.
+In order to obtain the certificate, you will need to complete an online application form prior to submitting a visa application (at no charge).
 For more information about ATAS, refer to the ATAS section in the menu to the left.